Solar electricity helps property owners reduce their energy costs and their environmental impact.

 Incentives

-Federal Incentives: Under the Inflation Reduction Act, Commercial Solar systems can now choose in between the Investment Tax Credit (ITC) and Production Tax Credit (PTC).
-Direct pay options may be available for certain tax-exempt entities, and new transferability possibilities can provide increased flexibility around financing.
-Adders are also available if the project meets certain criteria.
-For more details, you may refer to the Inflation Reduction Act: Solar Energy and Energy Storage Provisions Summary provided by the Solar Energy Industries Association (SEIA).
+Commercial Solar systems may benefit from the 48 (e) Investment Tax Credit (ITC) or Production Tax Credit (PTC).
+Direct pay options may be available for certain tax-exempt entities, and transferability possibilities can provide increased flexibility around financing.
+Extra credit amounts, or adders, are also available for projects meeting certain criteria.

 Cost and Performance